 A low-ESR ceramic capacitor must be placed in between the CPL and CPH pins.
-TI recommends a value of $0.022 \,\mu\text{F}$ rated for VM.
-Place this component as close as possible to the pins.
+A value of $0.022~\mu F$ rated for VM is recommended.
+Place this component as close to the pins as possible.

 A low-ESR ceramic capacitor must be placed in between the VM and VCP pins.
-TI recommends a value of 0.22 μF rated for 16 V. Place this component as close as possible to the pins.
+A value of 0.22 μF rated for 16 V is recommended.
+Place this component as close to the pins as possible.

-Bypass AVDD and DVDD to ground with a ceramic capacitor rated 6.3 V. Place this bypassing capacitor as close as possible to the pin.
+Bypass AVDD and DVDD to ground with a ceramic capacitor rated 6.3 V. Place this bypassing capacitor as close to the pin as possible.